junthbasnet/Personal-Website/src/data/experieces/experience-5/index.md

 endDate: 'Present'
 ---

-Organized Hackathon, a code fest with a time restriction of 40 hours sponsered by LeapFrog.
+Organized Hackathon, a code fest with a time restriction of 40 hours sponsered by Leapfrog.
 Managed accomodation, fooding, internet etc.